Vihaan-protocol/vihaan-whitepaper/README.md

 ### **Abstract**

-Project Vihaan introduces a cryptocurrency engineered to function as a practical, high-performance medium of exchange for the global economy.
-It directly solves the critical issues of transaction fees, speed, scalability, and price volatility that have prevented the widespread adoption of digital currencies for daily use.
+Project Vihaan introduces a cryptocurrency engineered to function as a practical, high-performance medium of exchange.
+It directly solves the critical issues of transaction fees, speed, scalability, and price volatility that have prevented the widespread adoption of digital currencies.

 Vihaan's foundation is a **block-lattice** architecture.
-This data structure, where each user operates their own blockchain, enables asynchronous, near-instantaneous, and completely **feeless** transactions.
+This data structure enables asynchronous, near-instantaneous, and completely **feeless** transactions.
+To prevent spam, the protocol uses a dynamic Proof of Work system as a rate-limiter, which is imperceptible to normal users but makes malicious abuse computationally expensive.

-The network is secured by a two-node system: **Guardian Nodes**, which validate transactions, and **Sovereign Wallets**, which grant users complete and exclusive control over their funds.
-Consensus is achieved through an energy-efficient **Delegated Proof of Stake (DPoS)** system.
-In this model, Guardians receive no direct financial rewards from the protocol; they are run by participants who are invested in the health and utility of the network.
+The network is secured by a two-node system: **Guardian Nodes** that validate transactions and **Sovereign Wallets** that grant users exclusive control over their funds.
+Consensus is achieved through an incentivized **Delegated Proof of Stake (DPoS)** system.
+Guardians must stake a significant quantity of Vihaan Coin (VHC), which is subject to **slashing** for malicious behavior.
+In return for securing the network, Guardians are rewarded via a fixed **1% annual inflation**, distributed daily based on their voting weight.

-To achieve its primary goal of price stability, Vihaan detaches currency issuance from network security.
-New coins are created through an open and perpetual **Calibrated Proof of Work (Cal-PoW)** system.
-This system uses a unique **Memory-Hard Latency Loop** puzzle, which anchors the cost of minting to the real-world price of electricity and consumer-grade hardware.
-This creates a powerful economic equilibrium, ensuring the currency's value remains stable and resistant to speculative volatility.
+To achieve its primary goal of price stability, Vihaan detaches user-driven currency issuance from network security rewards.
+New coins can be created on-demand by any user through an open **Calibrated Proof of Work (Cal-PoW)** system.
+This process anchors the currency's value to the real-world cost of electricity, ensuring the currency remains stable and resistant to speculative volatility.

 ---